-This story is part of the Stories of the Righteous project, which aims to share narratives that inspire reform, faith and piety in all who read them—trying to fulfill our need of righteous company in a time when it’s hard to find.
+This story is part of the Stories of the Righteous project, which shares narratives that inspire reform, faith and piety in all who read them—trying to fulfill our need for righteous company in a time when it’s hard to find.

-IN THE FIRST CENTURY after the Migration [hijrah], there lived a pious man who constantly sought knowledge and spent all his time seeking it.
-He was content with his life—but in material terms he was very poor.
+IN THE FIRST CENTURY after the Migration [hijrah], there lived a pious man who constantly sought knowledge.
+He spent all his time seeking it.
+He was content with his life, but in material terms he was very poor.

-One day he was extremely hungry.
+One day, he was extremely hungry.
 He went out to search for something to eat while his stomach burdened him more and more.
 He wandered towards one of the lush gardens that lined the long roads.
-This was a garden full of apple trees—their branches drooped over the fence and onto the road from the weight of their juicy fruits.
+This was a garden full of apple trees—their branches drooped over the fence and onto the road due to the weight of their juicy fruits.

-Our young man’s inner self whispered to him, calling him to eat an apple and take care of his hunger—no one would see him!
-Anyway, nothing would happen if he ate just one apple from this great big orchard…
+The young man’s inner self whispered to him, calling him to eat an apple and take care of his hunger.
+No one would see him!
+Nothing would happen if he ate just one apple from this giant orchard…

-So the young man plucked an apple and ate it to satisfy his burning hunger.
+The young man plucked an apple and ate it, and satisfied his burning hunger.

 As he walked back home, however, his consciousness [nafs] started to ache.
 He questioned what he had done.
 How could I eat an apple from another Muslim’s wealth and possession, without asking for his permission before taking it?
 I’m not even asking the owner for forgiveness after I stole from him!
 Woe upon me!

-Determined to right his wrong, the young lad rose the next morning and searched for the garden’s owner.
-He quickly found him.
+Determined to correct his mistake, the young lad rose the next morning and searched for the garden’s owner.
+He quickly found him:

 “Sir, extreme hunger got hold of me yesterday and I ate an apple from your garden without asking you.
 Today I have come to ask for your permission after having taken it,” the young man humbly admitted.

 “By God, I do not forgive you!
-In fact, I am angry with you until the Day of Judgment—which is when I will complain to God about you!”
+In fact, I am angry with you until the Day of Judgment.
+On that Day I will complain to God about you!”
 Declared the owner.

-Tears ran down the cheeks of the young man when his worst fears were confirmed.
-He began to plead the owner for forgiveness and fully showed his remorse.
-However, he was refused pardon and the owner actually grew more stubborn and started to walk back home.
+Tears ran down the cheeks of the young man as his worst fears were confirmed.
+He began to plead the owner for forgiveness and fully showed his regret.
+However, the owner actually grew more stubborn and started to walk back home.
 The young man followed right behind him and continued to ask for pardon until the garden owner entered his home and left him begging outside.

 He remained outside the door hoping to ask again for forgiveness when the garden-owner would leave for the evening prayer [̔ aṣr].
-When he came out, he found the young man waiting with teary-red eyes and a face soaked in tears… his face glowed with such a light that outshone even his usual appearance of faith and knowledge.
+At that time, he found the young man waiting with teary-red eyes and a face soaked in tears… his face glowed with a light that outshone even his usual appearance of faith and knowledge.

-“Sir, I am ready to work in your gardens without any payment for the rest of my life; I am willing to do this or anything else you wish!
-I only ask for your forgiveness,” the lad pleaded again.
+“Sir, I am ready to work in your gardens without any payment for the rest of my life.
+I am willing to do this or anything else you wish!
+I only ask for your forgiveness,” the young man pleaded again.
 Hearing this offer, the garden-owner stopped to think for some time.

 “Son, I am ready to forgive you—but on one condition.”